What are Malformation Syndromes?

 In teratogenic syndromes, the factor may be infective (e.g. rubella), drug-related (e.g. anticonvulsants) or metabolic (e.g. maternal phenylketonuria).
 The number of well-documented and specific syndromes in the group (e.g. maternal warfarin) remains small.
 Some may closely mimic genetic syndromes, so it is important not to assume a teratogenic cause without good evidence.
 Conversely, some genetic syndromes may easily be mistaken for intrauterine infections (e.g. recessively inherited microcephaly with calcification of the basal ganglia).

-Syndromes due to the disordered function of specific genes in development
+Syndromes due to the disordered function of specific

 The possibility of identifying the specific genes responsible for individual malformation syndromes has become one of the most important and rapidly evolving fields of medical genetics and has immediate practical consequences.
 It clearly reinforces the need for accurate clinical classification of dysmorphic syndromes, as well as provides the possibility of early prenatal diagnosis for families.
 In the past, the identification of disease loci was principally achieved by gene mapping, positional cloning and mutation searches in plausible candidate loci already known to be important in development.
 Now, the genetic factors underlying developmental defects are sought more often by genome-wide methods.